Portland Airport station: History

 In 1996, engineering firm Bechtel approached the Port with an unsolicited proposal to build the airport line.
 After negotiations between Bechtel, the Port, and local jurisdictions, Bechtel was granted the design–build contract for the light rail extension in exchange for development rights to the 120 acre Portland International Center, the largest commercially zoned property in Portland at the time.
 Bechtel later developed this property and renamed it Cascade Station.
 The Port projected the airport terminal station to cost $8.4 million and allocated a $3 ticket fee to fund its construction.
-Delta Airlines, Reno Air, and United Airlines protested the use of ticket fees but the Federal Aviation Administration authorized it in May 1999.
+Delta Air Lines, Reno Air, and United Airlines protested the use of ticket fees but the Federal Aviation Administration authorized it in May 1999.
 Construction of the Airport MAX extension commenced the following month.
 Hoffman Construction began building the station's platform in July 2000 and by August, Stacy and Witbeck had started to lay the 3000 ft of rail along the segment closest to the terminal.

 On September 10, 2001, the station opened along with the entire Airport MAX extension that introduced Red Line service between downtown Portland and the airport.
 Celebrations planned for the following weekend were canceled following the September 11 attacks, and the airport was closed for three days.
 Planners projected single-car trains to initially serve Portland International Airport station but TriMet deployed two-car consists on the line after recording 3,800 riders over Thanksgiving weekend in November 2001.
 In September 2003, TriMet extended Red Line service farther west using the existing Westside MAX tracks to Beaverton Transit Center.
 This was done in an effort to provide a one-seat ride to the airport for westside riders.
 In 2006, the station handled more than one million passengers in a single year for the first time.